Blog ComparisonsWhat is Productboard and Who is it for? The 2026 Review

 Customer feedback comes in all shapes and forms.
 From emails, customer support chat logs, sales calls, social media comments, review websites, and more.

 Productboard allows you to pool all of those feedback entries in one place.
-Each time your customers leave a feature request or a comment about your product, it goes to Productboard, which becomes your single source of truth for customer feedback.
+Each time your customers leave a feature request or a comment about your product, it goes to Productboard, which becomes your single source of truth for customer feedback, blending into your existing workflows.

 2. Prioritization tools